gibbsie/gibbsie.github.io/_posts/2019-01-04-macos-bash.md

 Of course SIP can be disabled, changes in `/bin` directory can then be made and SIP can then be enabled again.
 Apple even describe how to do it [here](https://developer.apple.com/library/archive/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html).
 It's up to you, but I personally prefer to leave the stock version present to prevent any Apple macOS update issues.

 Whichever you decide, enjoy using a recent GNU bash release on your macOS!
+You'll feel Bourne Again ...